WakiMak/trentent.github.io-forked/_posts/2015-09-23-symantec-endpoint-protection-sep-12-virus-definition-download-and-installation-script.md

 tags:
   - PowerShell
 ---
-A quick and dirty script to download and install the latest SEP12 virus definitions from Symantec's FTP site. Â We use this script to force the latest updates when we update our Citrix PVS vDisk.
+A quick and dirty script to download and install the latest SEP12 virus definitions from Symantec's FTP site.
+We use this script to force the latest updates when we update our Citrix PVS vDisk.

 This script output looks like so: